lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 # Implications for a Certification Authority {#ca-implication}

-The procedures and practices employed by a certification authority MUST ensure that the correct values for the EKU extension as well as the KU extension are inserted in each certificate that is issued.
+The procedures and practices employed by a certification authority must ensure that the correct values for the EKU extension as well as the KU extension are inserted in each certificate that is issued.
 The inclusion of the id-kp-configSigning, id-kp-trustAnchorConfigSigning, id-kp-updatePackageSigning, and id-kp-safetyCommunication KeyPurposeIds does not preclude the inclusion of other KeyPurposeIds.

 # Security Considerations {#security}